madetech/nhs-virtual-visit/docs/runbook/heroku.md

-# Deploying to heroku
+# Deploying to Heroku

-The app has been designed to easily deploy to heroku.
+The app has been designed to easily deploy to Heroku.

 ## Pipelines